 With a UGC platform helping you gather, moderate and categorize UGC from multiple channels in one place, your marketing team will be able to monitor the discussion and use some of the best content to support your omnichannel strategy.

-4. Social Shopping continues to grow importance in 2022
+4. Social Shopping continues to grow importance

 Social Commerce, the convergence of e-commerce and social media, is one of the things that will become mainstream in the next few years.
 With platforms like Shopify, webshop owners can seamlessly integrate products with their social media posts.
 As a person looking to buy, you don‘t need to leave the Instagram app to buy products and services.